Ignorance is no longer an excuse: A Timeline of Events Around Tracking Technologies in Healthcare

 The plaintiff in this case saw more health-related ads on Facebook after he had used the Cedars-Sinai website, and saw specific ads for the medical condition he disclosed on that site.

-A difference with this lawsuit from the other 2022 lawsuits is that Facebook isn’t a defendant in this case–it’s purely related to the healthcare system and its mistakes.
+A difference between this lawsuit the others from 2022 is that Facebook isn’t a defendant in this case–it’s purely related to the healthcare system and its mistakes.

 March 2023 - FTC fines BetterHelp $7.8M